null-loop/afi-tech-exercise/README.md

 ## Databases

-Local development and test makes use of LocalDB.
+Local development and test makes use of LocalDB, which should be automatically created as required.
 Deployed Azure web app and Azure DevOps pipeline tests make use of Azure SQL Server instance.

 ## Links